Mindset: Fixed and growth mindsets

 Dweck's research on growth and fixed mindsets is useful in intervening with at-risk students, dispelling negative stereotypes in education held by teachers and students, understanding the impacts of self-theories on resilience, and understanding how praise can foster a growth mindset and positively impact student motivation.
 There has also been movement towards the application of Dweck's mindset research in non-academic environments, such as the workplace.
 Other scholars have conducted research building on her findings.
 A 2018 study by Rhew et al. suggested that a growth-mindset intervention can increase the motivation of adolescent special-education participants.
 A 2019 study by Wang et al. suggested that substance use has adverse effects on adolescent reasoning.
 Developing a growth mindset in these adolescents was shown to reduce this adverse effect.
 These studies illustrate how educators can intervene, encouraging a growth mindset, by allowing students to see that their behavior can be changed with effort.
 Criticism has been directed at "growth mindset" and related research, however.
 Moreau et al. (2019) suggest "that overemphasizing the malleability of abilities and other traits can have negative consequences for individuals, science, and society."
+In 2019 a larger randomized controlled trial by the Education Endowment Foundation for growth mindset training showed no significant increase in numeracy or literacy.
+A 2024 study showed that growth mindset scales by Carol Dweck have psychometric comparability, however this study showed no connection between growth mindset and goal achievement.

+Follow up research after the release of her book led Dweck to be quoted as saying "Nobody has a growth mindset in everything all the time." along with the acknowledgement of the reality of the false growth mindset, and the truer growth mindset.
+One of Dweck's concerns was that educators were giving praise based on effort alone, when the results gained did not merit praise.
+Researchers noted adults within a study "who agree with growth mindset, but do not behave as though they believe ability can change" as holding a false growth mindset.